todogroup/guides/tools-for-managing-open-source-programs.md

 Contributors:
 * [Chris Aniszczyk](https://twitter.com/cra), COO of the Cloud Native Computing Foundation.
 * [Jeff McAffer](https://twitter.com/jeffmcaffer), Director of the Open Source Programs Office at Microsoft.

+> These resources were created in partnership with the TODO (Talk Openly, Develop Openly) Group - the professional open source program networking group at The Linux Foundation.
+A special thanks goes out to the open source program managers who contributed their time and knowledge to making these comprehensive guides.
+Participating companies include Autodesk, Comcast, Dropbox, Facebook, Google, Intel, Microsoft, Netflix, Oath (Yahoo + AOL), Red Hat, Salesforce, Samsung and VMware.
+To learn more, visit: [todogroup.org](http://todogroup.org/)